 Being a small village, Leonard does not have a public transit system used by locals to get to and from work.

-The citizens of Leonard are slightly better educated than the national average of 21.84% for all cities and towns, with 21.61% of adults in Leonard having a bachelor's degree or advanced degree.
+The education level of Leonard citizens is very high relative to the national average among all cities (21.84%): 34.15% of adults in Leonard have a bachelor's degree or even advanced degree.

-The per capita income in Leonard in 2010 was $27,303, which is upper middle income relative to Michigan and the nation.
-This equates to an annual income of $109,212 for a family of four.
-However, Leonard contains both very wealthy and poor people as well.
+The per capita income in Leonard in 2018 was $33,681, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $134,724 for a family of four.

 The people who call Leonard home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Leonard residents report their race to be White.
-Important ancestries of people in Leonard include English, Irish, Polish, and French .
+Important ancestries of people in Leonard include German, Polish, Irish, English, and Scottish.

 The most common language spoken in Leonard is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Spanish.